wpilibsuite/frc-docs/source/docs/software/wpilib-tools/robot-characterization/analyzing-feedback.rst

 .. warning:: The feedback gain calculation assumes that there is no mechanical backlash, sensor noise, or phase lag in the sensor measurement.
 While these are reasonable assumptions in many situations, none of them are strictly true in practice.
 In particular, many "smart motor controllers" (such as the ``Talon SRX``, ``Talon FX``, and ``SPARK MAX``) have default settings that apply substantial :ref:`low-pass filtering <docs/software/advanced-controls/filters/introduction:Introduction to Filters>` to their encoder velocity measurements, which introduces a significant amount of phase lag.
 This can cause the calculated gains for velocity loops to be unstable.
 To rectify this, either decrease the amount of filtering through the controller's API, or reduce the magnitude of the PID gains - it has been found that shrinking gains by about a factor of 10 works well for most default filtering settings.

-Once the feedforward coefficients have been computed, the controls on the ``Feedback Analysis`` pane become available.
+Once the feedforward coefficients have been computed, the controls on the :guilabel:`Feedback Analysis` pane become available.

 .. image:: images/feedbackanalysis.png
    :alt: Picture of the feedback analysis pane